JJWallis/countries-app-ts/README.md

 }
 ```

-I was further really proud of my ability to use multiple different states, housed in the App component, to control multiple features of the application dynamically together.
-This was a nice progression from my previous React project, since I was able to build different versions of state (rather than achieving the same effect stylistically) which would control the layout and data displayed by the app.
-In order to create the 'multi-page' feature, I would conditionally render multiple 'groups' of components based on which state held a truthy value.
+I was further really proud of my ability to use multiple different states housed in the App component, to control multiple features of the application together dynamically.
+This was a nice progression from my previous React project, since I was able to build different versions of state (rather than achieving the same effect stylistically), which would control the layout and data displayed by the app.
+In order to create the 'multi-page' feature, I conditionally rendered multiple 'groups' of components based on which state held a truthy value.

 ```jsx
 const handleRegions = () => {